 In addition, the Numbeo website confirms that both Bucaramanga and Pereira have a lower cost of living than in Medellín.
 Of the three cities, Medellín has the highest cost of living, so it loses this category to the other two cities.
 The cost of living is pretty similar in Pereira and Bucaramanga according to expats I have talked to in both cities.
 So, they tie to win this category.

 Medellín wins here.
-Medellín has seven of the top 49 ranked hospitals in Latin America.
-Bucaramanga only has one, while Pereira has none.
+Medellín has nine of the top 58 ranked hospitals in Latin America.
+Colombia has 24 of the best hospitals in Latin America and Medellín has nine of these hospitals while Bucaramanga only has one and Pereira has none.

 Since Medellín has more highly ranked hospitals than Bucaramanga or Pereira, it wins this category.
 In addition, Medellín is a much larger city.
 So it obviously has many more medical and dental providers than either of the other two cities.